 Pet owners should also keep an eye out for their pet’s temperature.
-Especially in a Texas summer, preventing overheating is paramount.
+Especially in a Texas summer, preventing overheating is paramount to keeping pets safe this Independence Day.
 Owners should be aware of the dangers of heat stroke.

 “During Fourth of July gatherings, make sure to keep your pet cool, with plenty of access to water, shade, and place to retreat from the hot summer air,” Kimble said.